Hedreon/Addons/README.md

 # Addons

-All of my various addons.
+All of my various add-ons.

-To learn more about one of my addons, change the repository's branch.
+To learn more about one of my add-ons, change the repository's branch.